Translate Website | Traducir Sitio Web

-The initiative is the power of electors to directly propose and enact state laws, both by statute and amendment, of the California Constitution.
+The Initiative is the power of the People to directly propose and enact state laws and amendments to the California Constitution.

 In order to be placed on a statewide ballot for consideration by voters, an initiative petition must be presented to the Secretary of State, certified by local election officials to have been signed by a specified number of qualified registered voters.
 An initiative measure may not address more than one subject.
 (Cal.
 Const., art.
 II, § 8, subds. (a) & (b).)